Don Grosso

 Donald Joseph Grosso (April 12, 1915 – May 14, 1985) was a Canadian ice hockey forward.
 He was born in Sault Ste.
 Marie, Ontario.

 Grosso started his National Hockey League career with the Detroit Red Wings.
-He would also play with the Boston Bruins and Chicago Black Hawks.
-His career lasted from 1938 to 1947.
-Grosso would win one Stanley Cup in his career in 1943 with Detroit.
+He also played with the Boston Bruins and Chicago Black Hawks in a career that lasted from 1938 to 1947.
+Grosso won one Stanley Cup in his career in 1943 with Detroit.